The Laboratorium

 Wherever possible, I make my writings freely available under a highly permissive Creative Commons license.
 The academic publish-or-perish imperative means that sometimes I’ve been forced to agree to more restrictive terms.
 I’ve assigned the copyrights in some of my non-academic writings, when I felt the good of reaching a wider audience outweighed the harm of restricting access.

 I host most of my academic writings for free anonymous download at SSRN and BePress.
 I self-host my syllabi, slides, and other course materials.
-I use universally accessible formats when distributing my work: principally PDF, HTML, XML, Atom, and Markdown.
+I try to use universally accessible formats when distributing my work: principally PDF, HTML, XML, Atom, and Markdown.

 Miscellany